piroor/tweet.sh/README.md

  * `-m`: command line to run for each reply or mention.
  * `-r`: command line to run for each retweet.
  * `-q`: command line to run for each quotation.
+ * `-f`: command line to run when a user follows you.

-Handler command lines will receive mention via the standard input.
+Handler command lines will receive a JSON of [the mention](https://dev.twitter.com/rest/reference/get/statuses/show/%3Aid) or [the event](https://dev.twitter.com/streaming/overview/messages-types#Events_event) via the standard input.

 ## How to mark a tweet as a favorite?